dinoflower/etch-a-sketch/README.md

-# etch-a-sketch
+# Etch-a-Sketch

-A simple drawing pad that translates mouse movement into color change, built in HTML, CSS, and JavaScript.
+A simple drawing pad that translates mouse movement into color change.
+Built in HTML, CSS, and JavaScript.

 Try it here! (link) Fully playable in-browser with no download required.

 ## Project Goals

-Cleaner code and animations/transitions.
+Cleaner code, animations, and a thematic color palette.

+## Challenges

+Maintaining clean code while generating most of the page at the end of a transition, ensuring the layout worked on wide screens, and maintaining contrast/readability with the color palette used.

+## Next Steps

+Implementing support for touch devices.